elnygren/ellisp/README.md

 "set!"    (set! a <expr>)             (set! a 6) "quote"   (quote <expr>)              (quote (hello darkness (my old) friend)) "lambda"  (lambda (a b) <expr>)       (def fn (lambda (a, b) (+ a b)))

+; oh and this would be a comment, it's a total regexp hack in the tokenizer
 ```

 ### Procedures